bheisig/i-doit-cli/README.md

 ##  Usage

-Just run the app to show the basic usage:
+Just run the application to show the basic usage:

 ~~~ {.bash}
 idoit
 ~~~

-##  First Steps
+##  First steps

-This app caches a lot locally to give you the best user experience.
+This application caches a lot locally to give you the best user experience.
 Run the `init` command:

 ~~~ {.bash}
 idoit init